Winter Sowing: The Easy Way to Start Seeds Without Indoor Space

 Get a Jump Start on Gardening with Winter Sowing

-The seeds germinated quite easily, sparking a growing movement of winter sowing gardeners!
+Seeds actually germinate quite easily outside in the cold weather, sparking a growing movement of winter sowing gardeners!
 While the method is likely much older, Davidoff is credited with spreading awareness about the technique.
 In 2006, the USDA added the term to the National Agricultural Library Thesaurus.

 Once you try it for yourself, you’ll see why this gardening method has become so popular.